Nomination and confirmation to the Supreme Court of the United States: Vacancies

 It was not unusual, historically, for justices to die while still on the bench.
 Specifically, 38 of the 57 justices (two-thirds) appointed prior to 1900 died in office.
 But since that time it has been less frequent for vacancies on the Court to be created by the death of a justice – about one third.
 The most recent justice to die while in office was Ruth Bader Ginsburg in 2020.

 Since the mid-1950s, most justices (80%) have left office through (resigning into) retirement.
 Beginning in 1869, qualifying justices have been able to retire on a pension; currently any justice who is 65 and has served 15 years on the bench can retire with a full salary.
 In contrast, resignation prior to retirement eligibility is rare.
 The last non-retirement resignation from the Court was that of Abe Fortas in 1969.

 When a chief justice vacancy occurs, the president may choose to nominate an incumbent associate justice for the Court's top post.
-If the chief justice nominee is confirmed, he or she must resign as an associate justice to assume the new position.
+If the chief justice nominee is confirmed, the chief justice must resign as an associate justice to assume the new position.
 The president then selects a new nominee to fill the now-vacant associate justice seat.
 Three persons have served as Associate Justice and then as Chief Justice without break between their periods of service: Edward Douglas White; Harlan F. Stone; and William Rehnquist.

 Additionally, because the Constitution does not specify the size of the Court, Congress may determine the matter through law.
 If Congress were to increase the size of the Court, the president would then have an opportunity to nominate a person (or persons) to the new seat(s).
 Congress has increased the size of the Court on five occasions; on two other occasions it has reduced the Court's size.